Super Bowl XIV: Aftermath

 The Rams would remain competitive in the 1980s but wouldn't reach another Super Bowl until their victory in Super Bowl XXXIV in January 2000, after the team had moved to St. Louis before the 1995 season.
 The closest the Los Angeles Rams would get to getting back to another Super Bowl in the 1980s, was in 1985, when they advanced to the NFC title game before falling to the eventual Super Bowl champion Chicago Bears, and in 1989; reaching the NFC Championship before losing to division rival and defending Super Bowl champion San Francisco.
 Following the loss in the 1989 NFC championship game, the Rams suffered through nine consecutive losing seasons and had the NFL's worst record of the 1990s until the 1999 championship season.
-They would make 2 Super Bowl appearances with the first being 2 years following their return to Los Angeles in 2016 in Super Bowl LIII, but fell to the New England Patriots by a score of 13-3, and their second being in Super Bowl LVI where they defeated the Cincinnati Bengals by a score of 23-20.
+They would make 2 Super Bowl appearances with the first being 2 years following their return to Los Angeles in 2016 in Super Bowl LIII, but fell to the New England Patriots by a score of 13–3, and their second being in Super Bowl LVI (which was also played in the Los Angeles area, albeit at their actual home stadium SoFi Stadium) where they defeated the Cincinnati Bengals by a score of 23–20.

 Wendell Tyler eventually won a Super Bowl as a featured back for the San Francisco 49ers in 1984.
 1984 was also Jack Youngblood's 14th and final season in the NFL.
 The last link of the 1979 team was Jackie Slater, who remained on the team until 1995, the club's first season in St. Louis.
 He set an NFL record by playing 20 seasons with one team, yet Super Bowl XIV remained his lone trip to the Big Game.
 Slater was the last Ram to have been a teammate of legendary defensive tackle Merlin Olsen, who anchored the Rams' Fearsome Foursome for 15 seasons (1962–76).